Call Today! Free Immediate Response (818) 781-1570

 • Behavioral management programs for anger issues, etc.

-In addition, in some cases, our criminal lawyers may be able to negotiate a civil compromise with the victim your crime.
-We might be able to get them to agree to, or recommend dismissal of the criminal charges if you take certain actions.
+We might be able to get them to agree to or recommend dismissal of the criminal charges if you take certain actions.

 For example, in cases of shoplifting or theft, our attorneys may get a store owner to drop charges in exchange for restitution.
-Civil compromise sections of the penal code can also apply to battery and hit and run cases.
+Civil compromise sections of the penal code can also apply to battery and hit-and-run cases.

-Electronic Monitoring in California Criminal Cases
+Electronic Monitoring in Criminal Cases

 Electronic monitoring in Los Angeles County is a type of house arrest or home confinement program.
 However, you are always required to stay in your home.
 Typically, electronic monitoring is enforced through an ankle bracelet that communicates with a home monitoring unit.
 It's not free.